 * Pray for the missionary family who is learning the Bayono language for the purpose of translating the Bible into Bayono.

 * Pray for 8 newly-baptized believers as of May 2018, that they would grow in their faith and reach those around them.
-These are the first Bayono Christian believers in history. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+These are the first Bayono Christian believers in history. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.

 References T. F., missionary who lived among the Bayono people 2008-2012 and continues support and linguistic development among them.